 Taking off too soon after green light

 As soon as a stoplight turns green, you should never be in a rush off of the line.
 While a green light normally means the coast is clear, you should still look both ways before entering an intersection to ensure no cars are coming.
 This will ensure you let any remaining vehicle pass to avoid getting in an accident.

 Everyone makes driving errors – it is not something you should be ashamed of whatsoever.
 As you gain experience, the amount of errors you make will begin to dwindle.
 However, it is important to be aware of these common driving mistakes to avoid making them in the future.

 Zutobi, the top driving test application on the internet, has helped over a quarter million students learn vital driving rules.
-With courses for drivers from all fifty states, their DMV app provides a comprehensive solution for reviewing core driving concepts, as well as studying for the permit test online.
+With state-specific courses for drivers from all fifty states, our app provides a comprehensive solution for reviewing core driving concepts, as well as studying for the permit test online.